X

 The Fujiwara clan

-The descendants of the Fujiwara (藤原), who people assume the most prosperous descendants of any clan, are now scattered throughout Japan and continue to thrive and increase in number.
+The descendants of the Fujiwara (藤原), who people assume are the most prosperous descendants of any clan, are now scattered throughout Japan and continue to thrive and increase in number.
 The Fujiwara clan began with Nakatomi no Kamatari and gave birth to the four Fujiwara families.
-The most prosperous of these, the Northern House of the Fujiwara, produced many Fujiwara warriors, who are also called the “16 Fuji” (藤) as below.
+The Northern House of the Fujiwara, the most prosperous of these, produced many Fujiwara warriors, also called the “16 Fuji” (藤), as below.

 ・Sato (佐藤)